simonrus/about/notes/learning/notes/Draft-2021-03-01-BCJR-Algorithm_p1.md

 # Introduction

 The [Forward-Backward algorithm](https://simonrus.github.io/about/learning/fec/ForwardBackward-Algorithm_p2.html) with small modifications can be used for decoding on a trellis.
-This algorithm is called BCJR and was intoruduced in [1]
+This algorithm is called BCJR and was introduced in [1]

 # System model
  Let's take a look again to a trellis ![full graph](https://simonrus.github.io/about/assets/img/2021-03-05_TrellisConvCode.png "Graph"){:height="80%" width="80%"}